 A former contributing author for The Glenn Gould Foundation and the creator of Glenn Gould 905: A Triple Birthday Multi-Media Celebration for the Chamber Music Society of Mississauga, Penny is deeply influenced by Glenn Gould, in particular his radio documentaries and the moral fibre of his pursuit of ecstatic experiences through sound.
 In her blog, Further North, Penny has written a series of articles that seek to humanize Gould by way of amusing references to various aspects of media, story-telling and pop culture.

 Active as a teacher, adjudicator, coach and clinician, Penny’s latest workshop entitled, From the Pianist’s Toolbox: Techniques for Effectively Practicing the Music of J.S.
 Bach, has been presented at various locations around the GTA, including several branches of ORMTA and Steinway Piano Gallery Toronto.
 Previous adjudication and master class engagements have included the Peel Music Festival, Brantford Kiwanis Music Festival, various branches of ORMTA, The Beckett School at Laurier, The Royal Conservatory and the Regina Musical Club Competition.
-Penny is also the creator of The Great Pianists: Stories, Music & More which is currently being presented at various public libraries .
+Penny is also the creator of The Great Pianists: Stories, Music & More, currently being presented at various public libraries .